 *This designation is without prejudice to positions on status, and is in line with UNSCR 1244/1999 and the ICJ Opinion on the Kosovo declaration of independence.

 How to participate

 If you are an official interested in organising or participating in programme activities, you should get in touch with your national programme coordinator.

-This person can advise on the eligibility of your idea for funding and can inform you about any forthcoming initiatives being organised in other participating countries.
+This person can advise on the eligibility of your proposal for funding and can inform you about any forthcoming initiatives being organised in other participating countries.

 You can also contact the European Commission: TAXUDemail@example.com.